VV Hoogeveen: Businessclub

 The Businessclub Hoogeveen was founded in 1993 to provide additional support to the football club, both at a recreational and competitive level.
 Also, it provides the opportunity for local and regional business to meet and liaise.
 It has over 130 members and is one of the biggest and most active business clubs in the north of the Netherlands.

 Fans

 The fans have united themselves in the 'Supportersvereniging VV Hoogeveen', founded in 1949.
 Next to its support for VV Hoogeveen, it hosts a number of activities for its fans and helps in the organisation of events.

-The club

-As of the season 2013/2014, the vv Hoogeveen has the following teams: